coras-company-code/Planets/Theory/Basics.md

 *compactMap()* performs a transformation, but if your transformation returns an optional it will be unwrapped and have any nil values discarded.

 *flatMap()* performs a transformation , but then flattens what comes back so that “optional optional” just becomes “optional”.
+                                        it also can flatten out arrays, if each transform results in an array, extracts from the array and adds to the main array                                           with the rest of the tranformations

 ## Debugging
-Compile-Time Errors: Errors that occur when you violate the rules of writing syntax are known as Compile-Time errors Run-Time Errors: Errors which occur during program execution(run-time) after successful compilation are called run-time errors.
+Compile-Time Errors: Errors that occur when you violate the rules of writing syntax are known as Compile-Time errors

+Run-Time Errors: Errors which occur during program execution(run-time) after successful compilation are called run-time errors.